 Did you know?
 You can find everything you need to start selling and winning on Amazon in The Definitive Guide to Selling on Amazon.
 This free publication has some of the most complete and actionable information available and provides useful insight to both new merchants and experienced sellers.
 It's so complete, even the guide itself is for sale on Amazon!

 You can tailor your existing BigCommerce products’ data (like name and price) specifically for listing on Amazon, giving you total control over how your products are featured.

 Orders from Amazon show up in your BigCommerce control panel and are fulfilled just like your other orders for optimal workflow.
 Inventory stock levels are automatically synced between your storefront and Amazon in real time.

 Amazon maintains a high standard when it comes to product information, so our integration features streamlined error handling to help identify specific product listing issues quickly and in easy-to-understand terms.

-- You must have an Amazon Seller Central account on a Professional Selling Plan.
+- You must have a US-based Amazon Seller Central account (sellercentral.amazon.com) on a Professional Selling Plan.